• Home

 Don’t forget that talking with a tutor also exposes you to the pronunciation and intonation of a native speaker in a one-on-one setting.
 In contrast to the more structured, group-oriented content of your intensive English classes, you can use your tutor to hear fast, natural spoken English.Another option is to find a tutor for a free language exchange.
 It’s a win-win situation.
 You can teach them your native language for an hour on Monday and then on Friday they can teach you English.
 The best intensive English courses offer language exchange opportunities.

-While you book your Intensive English course or other academic English or business English course, improve your language skills by reading our free English articles or watching our free English lesson videos.
+While you book your Intensive English course improve your language skills by reading our free English articles or watching our free English lesson videos.

 Bringing decades of passion as educators, we believe in open access to education for language learners around the world, regardless of race, religion, gender identification, physical and mental abilities, economic standing, documentation status, and educational levels.